wormhole-foundation/docs.wormhole.com/docs/quick-start/specialized-relayer.md

 A relayer is needed to deliver the VAA containing the message to the target chain.
 When the relayer is written specifically for a custom application, it's referred to as a [Specialized Relayer](./specialized-relayer.md)

-A specialized relayer might be as simple as an in browser process that polls the [API](../reference/api-docs/README.md) for the availability of a VAA after submitting a transaction and delivers it to the target chain.
+A specialized relayer might be as simple as an in browser process that polls the [API](../reference/api-docs/README.md) for the availability of a VAA after submitting a transaction and delivering it to the target chain.
 It might also be implemented with a [Spy](../reference/components/spy.md) coupled with some daemon listening for VAAs from a relevant `chainID` and `emitter` then taking action when one is observed.

 ### Simple Relayer